KillianLynch/local-lab-dev/JSON Duality cloud world/sql-json/sql-json.md

 ## Task 1: Create the duality views

-1. Now we will create the GENRE\_DV duality view.
+1. Create the `GENRES_DV` duality view.
 You can either click the trash to clear the worksheet or delete what is there before pasting the code below.
-Click **Run Script**.
+Click the **Run** button.

     ```
     <copy>